-Sponsor: States Advisory Council Chair: Barb Schmidt, Des Moines Area Community College Presenter: Nicole Allaire, Des Moines Area Community College Melissa Beall, University of Northern Iowa Cindy Cockran, Kirkwood Community College
+Sponsor: States Advisory Council Chair: Barb Schmidt, Des Moines Area Community College Presenter: Nicole Allaire, Des Moines Area Community College Melissa Beall, University of Northern Iowa Cindy Cochran, Kirkwood Community College

 The lack of civility is evident in the classroom, but is it also at the faculty meetings, in the breakroom, or the halls?
-This panel will review six different books on civility and then engage in a discussion.
+This panel will review books and articles on civility and then engage in a discussion.